 The funded ratio of the plan measures the ratio of net assets against actuarially determined liabilities and is an indicator of the fiscal strength of the fund's ability to meet obligations to its members.
-The Fund commissioned an actuarial valuation in 2016.
-The valuation found that the funding status of the Fund as of December 31, 2016 is 40.94% as compared to 41.25% in 2015 and 2014.
-The unfunded actuarial accrued liability was \$1.73 million on December 31, 2016, as compared to \$1.41 million on December 31, 2015 and 2014.
-This was an increase of approximately \$320,000 or 22.70%.
-A recent rise in the cost of benefits led to an increase in the actuarial accrued liability of the Fund that, in turn, impacted upon the unfunded actuarial accrued liability.
-Furthermore, the new valuation commissioned in 2016 used current information to calculate the unfunded actuarial liability in accordance with GASB Statement No. 74, which was implemented in the current year.
-This resulted in a decrease in the discount rate from 6.5% to 5.85%, which also caused an increase in the actuarial accrued liability.
+The Fund commissioned an actuarial valuation in 2016 and was updated for the current year.
+The valuation found that the funding status of the Fund as of December 31, 2017 is 49.62% compared to 40.94% at December 31, 2016 and 41.25% in 2015.
+The unfunded actuarial accrued liability was \$1.48 million on December 31, 2017, as compared to \$1.73 million on December 31, 2016 and \$1.41 million on December 31, 2015.
+This was a decrease of approximately \$250,000, or \$320,000 or 16.75% when compared to the previous year.
+An increase in the investment portfolio contributed to the reduction in the actuarial accrued liability of the Fund that, in turn, impacted upon the unfunded actuarial accrued liability.
+The discount rate used to calculate the actuarial accrued liability for December 31, 2017 is 5.90% as compared to 5.85% at December 31, 2016.
 For more information, please refer to the Schedule of Changes in the Employer's Net OPEB Liability included in the Required Supplementary Information section of this report.

-The assumptions used in the 2016 actuarial valuation impact the Fund's funded ratio.
-The key assumptions used in the valuation include that 1) the Fund will earn a 6.50% annual rate of return on its investments, 2) healthcare costs will increase between 4.00% and 8.00% annually over the long term, and 3) the costs of satisfying the unfunded actuarial accrued liability of the Fund will be amortized over a 15-year open period.
+The assumptions used in the 2017 actuarial valuation impact the Fund's funded ratio.
+The key assumptions used in the valuation include that 1) the Fund will earn a 6.50% annual rate of return on its investments, 2) healthcare costs will increase between 4.00% and 8.75% annually over the long term, and 3) the costs of satisfying the unfunded actuarial accrued liability of the Fund will be amortized over a 15-year open period.